 Ms. Francavilla’s driving interest in new music has led her to commission and premiere new works from both Canadian and international composers.
 She is currently musician-in-residence at the University of New Brunswick where she has worked on solo projects, given masterclasses and lectures, and integrated herself into the Fredericton music scene.
 Ms. Francavilla is also a violin teacher at the Mount Allison University and at the Université de Moncton.

-Karin Aurell, Christie Goodwin, James Kalyn, Patrick Bolduc
+Karin Aurell, Jon Fisher, Christie Goodwin, James Kalyn, Patrick Bolduc

 Formed in 2011, the New Brunswick-based woodwind quintet Ventus Machina has quickly become a major player on Canada’s east coast classical music scene.
 Their flexible and dynamic style of performance—often presenting themed programs that at once engage, entertain, and educate—continues to attract and delight increasingly diverse audiences.
 Classically based and uncompromising in artistic quality, Ventus Machina makes regular excursions into other genres including jazz, opera, Latin and pop, challenging themselves and surprising their audiences.

 Thank you so much for your help.
 You can do so by downloading one or multiple of our concert posters and sharing them with others.
 Or, you can contact us to find out other ways you can help.